MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/series-fit-poly-udf.md

 ---
 title: series_fit_poly_udf() - Azure Data Explorer
 description: This article describes the series_fit_poly_udf() user-defined function in Azure Data Explorer.
-services: data-explorer
 author: orspod
 ms.author: orspodek
 ms.reviewer: adieldar
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 08/23/2020
+ms.date: 09/08/2020
 ---
 # series_fit_poly_udf()

-Applies a polynomial regression on a series.

-The function `series_fit_poly_udf()` takes a table that contains multiple series (dynamic numerical array) and generates, for each series, the high-order polynomial that best fits it using [polynomial regression](https://en.wikipedia.org/wiki/Polynomial_regression).
+The function `series_fit_poly_udf()` applies a polynomial regression on a series.
+It takes a table that contains multiple series (dynamic numerical array) and generates, for each series, the high-order polynomial that best fits it using [polynomial regression](https://en.wikipedia.org/wiki/Polynomial_regression).
 This function returns both the polynomial coefficients and the interpolated polynomial over the range of the series.

 > [!NOTE]
 >* This function contains inline Python and requires [enabling the python() plugin](../query/pythonplugin.md#enable-the-plugin) on the cluster.
 >* This function is a [UDF (User Defined Function)](../query/functions/user-defined-functions.md).
 For more information, see [usage](#usage).
->* For linear regression of an evenly spaced series (as created by [make-series operator](../query/make-seriesoperator.md)), use the native function [series_fit_line()](../query/series-fit-linefunction.md).
+>* For linear regression of an evenly spaced series, as created by [make-series operator](../query/make-seriesoperator.md), use the native function [series_fit_line()](../query/series-fit-linefunction.md).

 ## Syntax